andrewguy/CCARL/README.md

 by parsed by using the `CFGGlycanParser.string_to_graph()` method located at `ccarl/glycan_parsers.cfg_parser.CFGGlycanParser`.
 See example script for adding new glycan array versions at `Scripts/generate_new_glycan_array_version.py`.
 If some glycan strings are failing, you will need to fix those, manually and then generate a new array version file.
+New glycan arrays should be added to `Data/CFG_Array_Versions` and `ccarl/glycan_parsers/CFG_Array_Versions`.